jonshiach/jonshiach.github.io/_pages/teaching.md

 ## Computational Methods in Ordinary Differential Equations

 A third year content that covers numerical methods for solving Ordinary Differential Equations (ODEs) and linear systems of equations.
+Topics include initial value problems, the Euler method, explicit and implicit Runge-Kutta methods, stability, boundary values problems, solutions to systems of linear equations using direct and indirect methods.

 - <a href="https://jonshiach.github.io/ODEs-book/" target="_blank">Runge-Kutta Methods and Linear Algebra Lecture notes</a>